The Risks and Benefits of 23andMe DNA Analysis

 Nothing Is More Personal Than Genetic Analysis

-Like hundreds of thousands of other people, I took the testing before the FDA put a halt to 23andme's personal health analytics.
-The U.S.Food and Drug Administration (FDA) intervened in late 2013 because of concerns that 23andme eliminated the physician as consultant or middleman by offering testing services directly to consumers.
+Like hundreds of thousands of other people, I took the testing before the FDA put a halt to 23andMe's personal health analytics.
+The U.S.Food and Drug Administration (FDA) intervened in late 2013 because of concerns that this service eliminated the physician as consultant or middleman by offering testing services directly to consumers.

 The Gate Has Been Unlocked

 Do you care about this information so much that you could risk not being able to get life insurance or long term care insurance?
-That could happen to you and perhaps your relatives who did not consent to having their DNA tested if an insurance company gains access to your data.
+If an insurance company gains access to your data, then these could be the consequences not only for you but potentially also for your relatives who did NOT consent to having their DNA tested.